mpkuperman/mpkuperman.github.io/_pages/about.md

 Before starting my professional career I have studied Physics at University of Buenos Aires and Finance at University of San Andres.

+I am an EU citizen, eligible to work in EU.

 My technical skills include:

 - Programming Languages: Python, Julia, Matlab, C/C++.